openwashdata/boreholefuncmwi/README.md

 categorical
 </td>
 <td style="text-align:left;">
 What costs were considered when setting the tariff or user fee?
+Options including Maintenance costs, Operation costs - e.g. salary of the water seller, Total replacement cost for the system, Set by local government, and Bill payments.
 </td>
 </tr>
 <tr>